milkwxter/MilkwatersWarframeModSequel/README.md

 # MilkwatersWarframeModSequel
 The sequel to my warframe mod.

-I made this a sequel instead of an update because I will break a lot of stuff.
+Adds way more stuff and custom mechanics.
+Go on and have a look.